Amos

 Introduction

 Amos was not a professional prophet.
-He was a shepherd (noqed) and a tender of sycamore-fig trees from the village of Tekoa in Judah, about ten miles south of Jerusalem (Amos 7:14).
+He was a shepherd (noqed) and a tender of sycamore-fig trees from Tekoa in Judah, about ten miles south of Jerusalem (Amos 7:14).
 Yet God took him from following the flock and sent him north to prophesy against Israel during the reign of Jeroboam II (c.
 760–750 BC).
-The superscription dates his ministry to "two years before the earthquake" (Amos 1:1), a catastrophic seismic event confirmed by archaeological excavations at Hazor and remembered centuries later by the prophet Zechariah (Zechariah 14:5).
+The superscription dates his ministry to "two years before the earthquake" (Amos 1:1), a seismic event confirmed by archaeological excavations at Hazor and remembered centuries later by the prophet Zechariah (Zechariah 14:5).
 Amos was a contemporary of Hosea, who also addressed the northern kingdom, and of Isaiah and Micah in the south.

 Structure

-The book of Amos is carefully structured in three major movements, followed by a brief epilogue of hope.
+The book of Amos is structured in three major movements, followed by a brief epilogue of hope.

 Judgment on the Nations (Chapters 1–2)